jesperkristensen58/jesperkristensen58/README.md

 ### 👨‍💻 About Me :

+I spent the first many years of my life glued to the Computer.
+This was during the early parts of the internet and I was extremely fascinated by it.
+My parents had a close friend who was a Software Engineer, so I learned a lot from him.

+I built my own computers, assembling them from pieces I bought separately to get the best performance!
+I used them to program, nothing crazy but I was big into building websites at the time.

+I also played *a lot* of video games.
+Starcraft, Counter-Strike 1.5 (I played semi-professional for a few short years), Wacky Wheels, Red Alert, Warcraft, and so on.
+I would attend local area network (LAN) events, where I'd bring my computer and a sleeping bag.
+Those were the days!
+I'd go hang out in Internet Cafe's which were becoming quite the phenomenon at the time.
+Pay hourly to play games with folks in the room and/or online, pick your seat, and play till you ran out of money.

+Then I went to college and ended up completing a PhD in Applied Physics from Cornell with a Minor in Computer Science.

-I started my career in Research and Development, moved to Tech (the good 'ol Web2) for a while, and then worked as a Quant in finance.
+I started my career in Research and Development, moved to Tech (the good 'ol Web2) for a while working as a full-stack engineer, and then worked as a Quant in finance.
+After that, I took on a lot of responsibility by creating and leading the Research division at Advanced Blockchain as Head of Research.
+This was a more hands-off role as it relates to development, but it was fantastic in terms of getting experience leading and also learning about the Web3 space overall and its design decisions.
+I wrote a book during this time and also multiple award-winning articles.

 Besides this, I have worked in the Web3 space for over a year and a half and am a strong believer in its capabilities.
 I am an ecosystem maxi.

-I hold a PhD in Physics from Cornell University with a minor in Computer Science and I love to learn, teach, and grow!

 In my spare time I read and take long walks.